xl0/lovely-docs/doc_db/sveltejs_sveltekit/core_concepts/state-management/digest.md

 ## Avoid shared state on the server

 Servers are stateless and shared by multiple users.
-Never store data in shared variables:
+Never store data in shared variables that persist across requests, as one user's data will be visible to others.

 ```js
 // ❌ WRONG - shared across all users